pelinski/bela-torch/readme.md

 docker buildx build --build-arg PYTORCH_VERSION=main --platform=linux/arm/v7 --progress=plain --output type=tar,dest=pytorch-install.tar .
 ```

 This generates a `pytorch-install.tar` file that contains all the filesystem from the docker image.
 The packaged installation is in `workspace/pytorch/pytorch-${PYTORCH_VERSION}.tar.gz`.
-To extract the compiled pytorch, run the following commands:
+To extract the built torch install, run the following commands:

 ```bash
 source PYTORCH_VERSION.env